bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Trainer:**</font> *Congratulations, you have all passed the Register Test!
 You have each completed both tests.*

-**State the line below if there is at least one Senior Team Member remaining in your group.**
+**State the line below if there is at least one Senior Team Member remaining in the group.**

 <font color="#0F52BA">**Trainer:**</font> *If you are currently a Senior Team Member, you will be promoted to Department Supervisor.
 In order to be promoted as a Department Supervisor, you must attend and be recognized at a shift.*